hongliangl/antrea/docs/antrea-node-network-policy.md

 ## Limitations

-- This feature is currently only supported for Nodes running Linux.
+- This feature is currently only supported for Linux Nodes.
-- The policies applied to Nodes can be only specified in global `appliedTo` field, not in per-rule `appliedTo`, a `Group` or a `ClusterGroup`.
+- Only ACNPs can be applied to Nodes, and `nodeSelector` is only supported by ACNP.
+ANPs cannot be applied to Nodes.
-- Policies applied to Nodes can be only specified in `ClusterNetworkPolicy`, not in `NetworkPolicy`.
+- `nodeSelector` can only be specified in the policy-level `appliedTo` field, not in the rule-level `appliedTo`, and not in a `Group` or `ClusterGroup`.
-- Policies applied to Nodes cannot be applied to Pods at the same time.
+- ACNPs applied to Nodes cannot be applied to Pods at the same time.
-- FQDN in Node NetworkPolicy is not supported at this moment.
+- FQDN is not supported for ACNPs applied to Nodes.
-- Layer 7 NetworkPolicy in Node NetworkPolicy is not supported at this moment.
+- Layer 7 NetworkPolicy is not supported yet.
-- With misconfiguration, it is possible to block traffic between Nodes and the API server, causing the Node to be unresponsive or blocking all traffic to/from the cluster.
-Please exercise caution when configuring Node NetworkPolicy.
+- The Reject `action` is not supported for egress rules due to data path restrictions.
+Although using the Reject action in egress rules is permissible, it behaves identically to action `Drop`.
-- For egress traffic, the action `Reject` defaults to `Drop`.
+- With misconfiguration, it is possible to block traffic between Nodes and the API server, causing a Node to be unresponsive or event blocking all traffic to/from the cluster.
+Please exercise caution when configuring Node NetworkPolicies.